Kalesh-Singh/UDP-Socket-Programming/README.md

 #### Note: ####
 + All messages sent by the server contains a leading sequence number field which is 1 byte in size and has a value of either 0 or 1.
-+ After each successful send the server increments the sequence number once using modulo 2 arithmetic.
++ After each successful ```send``` the server increments the sequence number once using modulo 2 arithmetic.
-+ Hence, the server's expected sequence number is that of its last packet it sent incremented once using modulo 2 arithmetic.
++ Hence, the server's expected sequence number is that of its last sent packet incremented once using modulo 2 arithmetic.
-+ If an acknowledgement is not received within 2 seconds or if the received acknowledgement contains an incorrect sequence number, the server retransmits the last message, until an acknowledgement with the correct sequence number is received.
++ If an acknowledgement is not received within ```2 seconds``` or if the received acknowledgement contains an incorrect sequence number, the server retransmits the last message, until an acknowledgement with the correct sequence number is received.
 + Modulo 2 arithmetic: ```seqNum = (seqNum + 1) % 2```

 _The server sends 2 responses to the client:_

 #### Response 1 ####
 Upon receiving the ```options``` from the client the server send a response to client to indicate whether the ```options``` were correctly received or not.
-This is done by sending an acknowledgemnet with the same sequence number as that of the recieved ```options``` packet. server.
+This is done by sending an acknowledgemnet with the same sequence number as that of the recieved ```options``` packet.

 #### Response 2 ####
-After inidcating that the options were correctly received, the server continuously receives data from the client until it has received a total amount of bytes equal to that specified by ```fileSize``` in the received options:
+After inidcating that the ```options``` were correctly received, the server continuously receives data from the client until it has received a total amount of bytes equal to that specified by ```fileSize``` in the received options:

 + If the file is correctly formatted the server performs the specified operations and responds with a byte containing the value ```0``` to the client.
 + Else if the file is not correctly formatted, the server responds with a ```negative number``` depending on the type of format error detected.